hancyfancy/csharp_static_dynamic_structs/README.md

-# C Sharp implementation of list, set and bidirectional dictionary
+# C Sharp implementation of list, set and bidirectional map
 Simple one dimensional and two dimensional data structures.

 # How to build for Linux?